 Riddle me this: If you don’t have at least one great summer barbecue, was it ever even really summer?
+If you want make this the best summer yet and don’t have any BBQ ideas, keep reading!

 From Fourth of July cookouts to last-minute weekend gatherings, BBQ is a longstanding American summer tradition — and one we can get behind.
 I mean, come on; who doesn’t love ribs?
 (And don’t worry, vegetarians, we hear you!
 We’ve got some excellent animal-free recipes below, and besides, literally everything tastes better when you cook it on the grill.)